Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis: Dilute Rubidium atoms in a solid Argon and Neon matrix: experimental results

 We can meaningfully identify the large broadening of these peaks of the spectrum as the effect of an inhomogeneous broadening of the energy levels, for both the ground and the first electronically-excited levels, consequent (in part, at least) to the interaction of the alkali atoms with the Argon atoms of the solid matrix.

 Figure\,\ref{Fig:ArRb850} shows the measured fluorescence emission integrated for $\lambda_{emission}>$850\,nm as a function of the excitation wavelength.
-Also in this case the experimental data have been fitted with Lorentzian curves and the corresponding parameters are listed in the table\,\ref{tab:emiss>850}.
+Also in this case the experimental data have been fitted with Lorentzian curves and the corresponding parameters are listed in the table\, \ref{tab2}.
 In this case the relative widths of the three peaks are relatively smaller with respect of the previous case ($ \sim 3 \%$ for the two peaks at lower wavelength, and $\sim 2 \%$ for the third peak), allowing the same physical considerations given above.

+Figures and \ref{fig:ArRb770} and \ref{Fig:ArRb850} show the typical triplet structure of the spectra of atoms embedded in solid matrices, where one peak is usually attributed to the free transition between the \textsuperscript{2}S and the \textsuperscript{2}P levels of the guest atoms, plus two blue-shifted transitions of some tens nanometers \cite{Fajardo-Carrick91}, usually attributed to the splitting of the excited P levels of the guest atom due to the interaction with the matrix.
+The common interpretation of this triplet structure is that the three peaks refer to guest atoms in the same trapping site, while eventual other triplets in the spectrum are relative to other trapping sites \cite{Fajardo-Carrick91}.
+This gives support to our working hypothesis in the theoretical analysis in the next section, where we assume a specific trapping site of the doping atoms in the cold inert-gases matrix.

 We also report some measurements of the spectra of Rubidium atoms embedded into the Neon matrix.
 Figure \ref{Fig:RbNe} shows the spectrum of the Rb-Ne crystal, observing the emitted light at $\lambda_{emission}$=1270\,nm as a function of the excitation wavelength from 755\,nm to 775\,nm.
 The relative width of the line, which is about 1 \% (smaller than in the Argon case), should imply that the interaction energy of the Rubidium atoms with Ne matrix is smaller, or that the inhomogeneity of the atoms distribution in this crystal is smaller than in Argon.
-Possible theoretical interpretations of these results in terms of host-matrix interaction energies will be discussed in the next section.
+Possible theoretical interpretations of these results in terms of interaction energies between the guest atoms and the solid matrix will be discussed in the next section.

-\section{Dilute alkali atoms in a solid inert-gas matrix: theoretical results}
+\section{Dilute alkali atoms in a solid inert-gas matrix: theoretical analysis}